 If the one constant in life is change, then why are we so resistant to change?

 Whether it is our diet, lifestyle, clothes, friends, jobs, cars, sports.
 You name it, while we say we want to change and grow, our actions make it clear we hate change.
-As a sales and marketing guy, I’ve always thought about the resistance to change as past of the buying process.
-For me, that means that for any proposal to be accepted by my prospect, the pain of change must be more than the pain of the status quo.
+As a sales and marketing guy, I’ve always thought about the resistance to change as part of the buying process.
+For me, that means that for a proposal to be accepted, the pain of the status quo must be greater than the pain of changing.
 And not just a little more, 10X more (100X more).
 Most of us don’t change anything unless we absolutely have to.
 Sure I want to loose 10 pounds but I’m not really willing to give up the breads and sweet deserts I must give up in order to lower my blood sugar levels and keep the weight off.
 I suppose when my doctor tells me I must to avoid diabetes or a heart attack I’ll take the painful steps required.
-Until then, I buy bigger pants and thank my lucky stars I’m with a partner who thinks I look great (love you Kate)..
+Until then, I buy bigger pants and thank my lucky stars I’m with a partner who thinks I look great (love you Kate).

 D x V x (P x F) > ~R

 Yes, Rich is an engineer and he loves formulas, but stick with me on this and let’s break it down.

 D = Displeasure or pain.
 It is the cost of the status quo.
 The problem you are suffering from that you want to have go away.